Age → Grade Calculator

 Important Notes

-Understanding Korean Education System and Grade Structure
+Understanding the U.S. Education System and Grade Structure

-Structure of Korean Education System
+Structure of U.S. Education System

 Characteristics and Goals by Educational Level

-Elementary Education (6 years)
+Elementary Education (K-5, 6 years)

-Advancement: Assigned by residence area (compulsory education)
+Advancement: Assigned by residence (public) or application (private/charter)

-Middle Education (3 years)
+Middle School Education (6-8, 3 years)

-High Education (3 years)
+High School Education (9-12, 4 years)

-Goal: Career preparation and professional development
+Goal: College preparation and career readiness

 Higher Education (4 years)

-Goal: Cultivate specialized knowledge and research abilities
+Goal: Develop specialized knowledge and professional skills

-Main subjects: Major subjects, liberal arts, electives
+Main subjects: Major courses, general education, electives

 Special Cases